MicrosoftDocs/xamarin-docs/docs/ios/tvos/platform/user-interface-styles.md

 - A tvOS app can handle Trait Collection changes by overriding the `TraitCollectionDidChange` method of a `UIView` or `UIViewController` class.

 > [!IMPORTANT]
-> **NOTE:** The Xamarin.tvOS Early Preview for tvOS 10 doesn't fully support `UIUserInterfaceStyle` for `UITraitCollection` yet.
+> The Xamarin.tvOS Early Preview for tvOS 10 doesn't fully support `UIUserInterfaceStyle` for `UITraitCollection` yet.
 Full support will be added in a future release.